Table of Contents

 How People Describe This Pain Pattern

-When this headache is very active, people wave their hands around their head and say that they have a headache all over.
+When this headache is very active, people wave their hands around their heads and say that they have a headache all over.
 Sometimes, when I ask, the details tell me that it is not all over.
 Instead, they are overwhelmed and it feels more like a band around the side of the head.
-But, when it is particularly bad, people refer to this as a migraine.
+But, when it is particularly intense, people refer to this as a migraine.
 If they can’t get specific, I ask them how it started or when it is the worst.

-When this headache is less active, people come in and talk about a band of tension around their head.
-When it is on one side, they will explain the tension around the ear and will later talk about how it extends to the eye or back of the head.
-People seldom connect it to the spot at the base of their head.
+When this headache is less active, people will talk about a band of tension around their heads.
+When it is on one side, they will explain the tension around the ear and later talk about how it extends to the eye or back of the head.
+People seldom connect it to the spot at the base of their heads.

 How You Activate and Intensify This Pain Pattern